 - 18.1 This policy and the procedures will be reviewed every academic year.
-All other linked policies will be reviewed in line with the policy review cycle - 18.2 The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers are made aware of any amendments to policies and procedures - 18.3 Additional updates to the safeguarding policy and appendix will take place when needed
+All other linked policies will be reviewed in line with the policy review cycle - 18.2 The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers are made aware of any amendments to policies and procedures - 18.3 Additional updates to the Child Protection Safeguarding policy and appendix will take place as and when needed.

-Updated Policy Date: Scheduled review by WSCP 13/08/2021 13/06/2022
+Updated Policy Date: Scheduled review by WSCP 25/09/2023 22/06/2024